amroamroamro/prettify-matlab/README.markdown

 ------------------------------

-To apply the MALTAB syntax highlighting on code snippets in your own web pages, first include the script and stylesheets in your document (as explained in the [prettify][1] project documentation).
+To apply the MALTAB syntax highlighting on code snippets in your own web pages, first include the prettify scripts and stylesheets in your document (as explained in the [prettify][1] project documentation).
 To use the MATLAB language extension, include the `js/lang-matlab.js` script, and place your source code inside a preformatted HTML tag as follows: